CozMosh/CozMosh/README.md

 ## Introduction

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+Hey there! 👋 I'm Bhargav Sandilya, a recent grad with a huge interest in cybersecurity and a goal to become a penetration tester.

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I’ve been diving into the world of cybersecurity through personal projects, online courses, and certifications.
+I’ve learned a lot about ethical hacking, network security, and vulnerability testing, and I’m excited to keep growing in this field.
+I’m still building my experience, but I’m passionate about learning and tackling new challenges every day.
 ## Skills

 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |